Discrimination against parents and carers in the workplace

 The employment tribunal case (Follows v Nationwide Building Society) established that a claim for indirect disability discrimination by association is possible, although subsequent cases have not allowed similar claims (Rollett and others v British Airways plc) and (Ahmed and another v British City Council and others).

-In Follows, Mrs Follows was the principal carer for her disabled mother.
+In Follows, Mrs Follows was the principal carer for her mother who had a disability.
 Her employer decided that she could no longer work from home on a full time basis due to a need to provide on-site supervision.
 Because of her caring responsibilities, Mrs Follows could not comply and she was dismissed.
-The tribunal accepted that carers for disabled people were less likely to be able to be office-based than non-carers, and as such Mrs Follows was put at a substantial disadvantage because of her association with her mother’s disability.
+The tribunal accepted that carers for people with a disability were less likely to be able to be office-based than non-carers, and as such Mrs Follows was put at a substantial disadvantage because of her association with her mother’s disability.
 Her employer could not objectively justify the requirement, so the tribunal upheld the claim of indirect associative disability discrimination.

-However, in Rollett, the tribunal held that in order to succeed in a claim for indirect associative disability discrimination, the person bringing the claim who is not disabled would need to show that they suffered the same disadvantage from the policy being applied, as those who are disabled.
-Essentially the Tribunal found that it is not enough to be associated with the person who is disabled but rather you must suffer the same disadvantage as those who are disabled.
+However, in Rollett, the tribunal held that in order to succeed in a claim for indirect associative disability discrimination, the person bringing the claim who is not disabled would need to show that they suffered the same disadvantage from the policy being applied, as those who have a disability.
+Essentially the Tribunal found that it is not enough to be associated with the person who has a disability but rather you must suffer the same disadvantage as those who have a disability.

 However, as we do not yet know how tribunals will interpret ‘substantially the same disadvantage’ we cannot be certain as to whether a Follows type claim based on an individual being disadvantaged due to their association with someone with the protected characteristic could still succeed under section 19A Equality Act 2010 although our view is that such a claim would be unlikely to succeed.